bearlytools/claw/docs/schema_language/schema_language.md

 * Types are order dependent.
 If Struct A refers to Struct B, B must be ahead of it in the file
 * Only 1 .claw file per directory, must have the name of the directory, which must be the same as the package name

+One other important rule:

+The schema language compiler might accidently break some type of rule, like being lax with some constraint.
+An example might be that we require a space character after something like a list comma.

+The laxness would be a bug and we can fix it without considering it a breaking change.

 ## Comments

 Comments use the C style of `//`.
 The comments can stand alone on a line or be used at the end of a line.

-Comments are ignored by the compiler and we pretend they don't exist when talking about requirements for the rest of the document.
+Comments are mostly ignored by the compiler and we pretend they don't exist when talking about requirements for the rest of the document.

+The compiler MAY collect the comments and output them into language files.
+For the comment to be included, it must be on the line before the identifier.
+If there is a blank line between the comment and the identifier, it will be ignored.
+If it is an inline comment, it is ignored.

+Comment collection is not guaranteed by any compatibility promise, though it is unlikely we'd remove the capability, we may change how it works.

+Comments that do not start a line REQUIRE a space before them. // also requires a space afterwards.

 ## Package declaration